 As an Amazon Affiliate, I earn a small percentage of purchases from links in this post at no cost to you.
 You may already know this, but the FTC makes me say it 🙂

 Accidents happen in the home and one of the most common rooms for getting hurt is in the kitchen.
 Knife cuts, burns and slips are common types of wounds in the kitchen.
+Seniors can be vulnerable to accidents as well.
+Use these tips if you are a senior to avoid accidents.
 But with a little first aid knowledge, these accidents don’t have to ruin your day.
 Below are some common kitchen accidents and how to care for your wounds.